 The Commission seeks to contribute, from a distinctly Christian perspective, to the very widespread debates that are taking place and the significant work already being done in this vital area.

-- Develop an authentically Christian framework for understanding housing and community-building issues
+- Theology: Led by the Right Reverend Dr Graham Tomlin, Bishop of Kensington, this stream aims to develop an authentically Christian framework for understanding housing and community-building issues

-- Offer policy recommendations to Government and the housing sector to shape the trajectory of future housing policy
+- Policy: Led by Sir Robert Devereux KCB, this stream will offer policy recommendations to Government and the housing sector to shape the trajectory of future housing policy

 We hope that you will join us in hope-filled expectation for the work of the Commission, as it seeks the common good and the welfare of everyone in our society, including a decent and secure home for all.